arceldizon28/body-fat-percentage-predictor/README.md

 ## Result: comparison of gradient descent and OLS
 ![image](https://github.com/arceldizon28/body-fat-percentage-predictor/assets/148745972/ed06f2e7-3c9a-4a63-86a9-563f754a71ee)
 (A lower RMSE and MSE indicates a prediction closer to actual value)
-Linear regression trained with gradient descent
+Linear regression trained with batch gradient descent has less average errors than the one trained with OLS.
+As I have said previously, ~10 units is a huge gap in this context, as 10% of body fat can be the difference between a shredded athlete and an average person.

 ## To do:
 - try a stochastic gradient descent approach